 Rice did additional study at the University of Southern California, AU, Eastern Michigan University, University of Michigan, University of Arkansas, Southern Arkansas University, Southern Adventist University, Wake Technical College, and Northeast Alabama College.
 He completed an Ed.D. in secondary education at Brigham Young University in 1986, graduating with Phi Kappa Phi scholastic honors.
 His dissertation was titled A Description of the SDA School Boards of the Iowa and Missouri Conferences.

-While an undergraduate at LSC, he married June Elaine Dyer in 1955.
-They would adopt and raise six children, Dawn Elaine, Dean Eric, Dennis Eugene, Daniel Eric, Douglas Edward, and Deborah Eileen, before having a biological child, Dorothy.
+While an undergraduate at LSC, he married June Elaine Dyer on June 6, 1955.
+They would adopt and raise six children, Dawn Elaine, Dean Eric, Dennis Eugene, Daniel Eric, Douglas Edward, and Deborah Eileen, before having a biological child, Dorothy Erlinda.
 All seven children took piano lessons, with some continuing to play that instrument while others continued in music by playing guitar, flute, clarinet or violin.
 June, who was a World War II prisoner of war in the Philippines and has given talks about that experience, is a pianist and organist.
 The Rices were foster parents for over fifty years and cared for more than 180 children, placing them in SDA homes.
 She died on November 6, 2018, at age 86.